solana-labs/solana/book/src/enclave.md

 # Signing using Secure Enclave

-This document defines the security mechanism of signing keys used by the network nodes.
+This document defines the security mechanism of signing keys used by the fullnodes.
 Every node contains an asymmetric key that's used for signing and verifying the votes.
 The node signs the vote transactions using its private key.
 Other entities can verify the signature using the node's public key.